jesyspa/snakt-design/Design/class-hierarchies.md

 }
 ```

-In this case, we can't generate a getter as a Viper function, since we modify a field belogging to the class.
+In this case, we can't generate a getter as a Viper function, since we modify a field belonging to the class.